News

 Having a good selection of schools is a huge consideration when moving to a new area.

-Living in Salisbury provides buyers with some fantastic schools.
+Luckily, Salisbury provides buyers with some fantastic options when it comes to schools.

 The majority of primary schools in the area are ranked as ‘good’ by Ofsted.

-Amongst those ranked as ‘good’ are St Andrew’s C of E Laverstock, St Martin’s C of E, St Osmund’s Catholic and St Mark’s CofE.
+Amongst those ranked as ‘good’ are St Osmund’s Catholic Primary School and Manor Fields Primary School.

-Sarum St Paul’s C of E (VA) Primary School is the top-performing primary school, achieving the coveted ‘outstanding’ grade.
+Sarum St Paul’s C of E (VA) Primary School is the top-performing primary school in the area, achieving the coveted ‘outstanding’ grade.

 The city also provides the county’s only two grammar schools, South Wilts Grammar School for Girls and Bishop Wordsworth’s School.

-Amongst the remaining secondary schools in the area is St Joseph’s Catholic.
+Amongst the remaining secondary schools in the area is St Joseph’s Catholic and The Wasp Centre.

 Wiltshire College’s Salisbury campus provides students with an array of courses to choose from.